 If their price is low enough below Amazon’s current price, they do win dramatically more share of the Buy Box from Amazon.

-Put differently, if you as a very high performing seller has an FBA offer competing directly with an Amazon Retail offer, Amazon Retail doesn’t need to match your low price in order to win the buybox ahead of you.
+Put differently, if you as a very high-performing seller have an FBA offer competing directly with an Amazon Retail offer, Amazon Retail doesn’t need to match your low price in order to win the Buy Box ahead of you.

 And for you media sellers, Amazon will always win the Buy Box, if they have the product in stock.
 Seem unfair?
 It is, but that’s the game you must play as an Amazon seller.